AlexandrGraschenkov/Black-Friday-Deals/README.md

 ### 💸 [AnySelect](https://anyselectai.com/) The best and quickest way to use ChatGPT/LLM from any app on macOS!.
 Get 60% off with this code **BF2024**

-### 💸 [Deckset](hhttps://www.deckset.com) - 50% OFF with code **BF2024** , Nov 25 - Dec 3

-Write down your thoughts in your favourite text editor, and Deckset will turn them into beautiful presentations.

 <p>&nbsp;</p>

 ## Video Software